QSA pricing

 For SAQ-tier products, negotiation room is similar to SecurityMetrics: minimal on direct-buyer pricing, more available on multi-year commitments and volume purchases.
 For mid-market QSA engagements, the negotiation room is wider.
 Bring a comparison quote from SecurityMetrics (for compact ROCs) or from a regional boutique (for engagements where ControlScan and the boutique are at parity capability), and ControlScan engagement managers will typically match down by 8 to 15 percent.

-For engagements where the buyer wants the Mastercard adjacent-product cross-sell (cyber risk scoring, breach response retainer, fraud monitoring), bundling these explicitly during contract negotiation produces materially better pricing than buying them post-engagement.
-The integrated proposal is where ControlScan's commercial advantage from the Mastercard ownership genuinely lands.
+For engagements where the buyer wants the VikingCloud adjacent-product cross-sell (continuous compliance monitoring, ASV scanning, breach response retainer), bundling these explicitly during contract negotiation produces materially better pricing than buying them post-engagement.
+The integrated proposal is where ControlScan's commercial advantage from the VikingCloud platform genuinely lands.

 ControlScan on the PCI SSC directory